 Not all training is purely military, part of your development is to challenge you and one of the ways the Army does this is Adventure Training.
 This can be anything from Mountain Walking and Climbing, Scuba Diving, Kayaking to Sailing a leg of a round the World race.
 For most Army Reservists the only limitation is you.

 As an Army Reserve soldier, you get paid for each quarter day of training.
 The scale of training allowance and pay is based on what a Regular Army Soldier with the same job and rank would get.
-Whilst studying at the University and undergoing your basic training you will be paid a training allowance of £35.04 for a full day, but this rises to £43.54 when you finish your basic training.
+Whilst studying at the University and undergoing your basic training you will be paid a training allowance starting at £41.73 for a full day, but this rises to £51.67 when you finish your basic training.
 This will increases as you get promoted and gain experience.

 If you meet the training commitment, you get a tax-free lump sum called a bounty.
 This will increase each year that you serve as a Reservist.
 In your first year, it is £424, but after five years you will receive an extra £1674.
 As well as the bounty, there are also subsidies that will pay for food while you're on duty and travel to the unit.

-As of the 1st January 2014 additional financial incentives to join the Army Reserve have been introduced:
+As of the 1st January 2014 additional financial incentives to join the Army Reserve have been introduced as well as being paid for your time:

 A new entrant will get a payment of £300 on enlistment into the Army Reserve.